 The moisture gauges were embedded into the subgrade soil below the bridge approach slab on August 9 2011.
-The holes for placing gauges were dug out after placing and compacting (see Figure 3-18) 4 inch layer of type 1 aggregate on top of natural soil below the bridge approach slab.
+The holes for placing gauges were dug out after placing and compacting (see Figure 3-18) 4 inch layer of type 1 aggregate (type 5 is the typical aggregate base MoDOT requires for roadway but type 1 can be substituted with no effect) on top of natural soil below the bridge approach slab.
 Rock material was found at most of the gauge locations (see Figure 3-19).
 The pockets dug out for gauges were filled with natural material.
 A two inch deep trench was dug out for running the cables out of the subgrade below the bridge approach slab (BAS).
 All the cables were collected on the north end of the BAS close to the abutment.
-The trench was filled with type 1 aggregate after taking the cables out (see Figure 3-19).
+The trench was filled with type 1 aggregate after running the cables between the probe and abutment (see Figure 3-19).